-Statement regarding the responsibility for preparing the consolidated and separate financial statements at 31 december 2023 057 Independent auditor's report 058 Consolidated and separate statement of comprehensive income 064 Consolidated and separate statement of financial position 065 Consolidated and separate statement of changes in equity 066 Consolidated and separate statement of cash flows 067 Notes to the consolidated and separate financial statements for the year ended at 31 december 2023 070
+Statement regarding the responsibility for preparing the financial statements Independent Auditor's Report Consolidated and separate statement of comprehensive income 1 Consolidated and separate statement of financial position 2 Consolidated and separate statement of changes in equity 3 Consolidated and separate statement of cash flows 4 Notes to the consolidated and separate financial statements 8 Directors' Report 1

-> Statement regarding the responsibility for preparing the consolidated and separate financial statements at 31 December 2023 a) Accounting policies used for preparing the consolidated and separate financial statements as of 31 December 2023 are in accordance with Order of the National Bank of Romania No. 27/2010 and related amendments, which require that these consolidated and separate financial statements to be prepared in accordance with International Financial Reporting Standards as endorsed by the European Union;
+RAIFFEISEN BANK S.A.
+Statement regarding the responsibility for preparing the financial statements 31 December 2023 a) accounting policies used for preparing the consolidated and separate financial statements as of 31 December 2023 are in accordance with Order of the National Bank of Romania No. 27/2010 and related amendments, which require that these consolidated and separate financial statements to be prepared in accordance with International Financial Reporting Standards as endorsed by the European Union;